SimonN/Lix/doc/readme.txt

 Play in a group of up to eight friends via LAN or the internet.
-Try to lead as many lemmings as possible into your goal, even your opponents' lemmings if they let you!
+Try to lead as many lemmings as possible into your goal, even your opponents' lemmings -- should they let you.

 For info about the multiplayer game modes, read the proper chapter below.

 If you own some of the Lemmings games, you can add their graphics and levels to Lix.
 Read the corresponding chapter below for how to do it.

-If you encounter any problems, read techfaq.txt.
+If you encounter any problems, read techfaq.txt in this directory.